Hours & Closings

 Director [at] ColumbusPublicLibrary.info

 Your Friendly Neighborhood Library Staff Members:

 - Deb Haeffner

-Library Board agendas and meeting minutes are posted to the City of Columbus website.
+Library Board agendas are posted to the City of Columbus website.
 Scroll to Library Board for information.

 The Library Board meets the third Tuesday of the month at 5pm.
 Meeting are open to the public unless special matters are being discussed.
-If you would like to speak before the board, please contact the interim library director, Tracie Miller, by calling the library at (920) 623-5910.
+If you would like to speak before the board, please contact the interim library director, Lindsey Ganz, by calling the library at (920) 623-5910.

 Circulation- library card registration, lost or forgotten library cards, loan periods for library materials, damaged materials, and confidentiality